kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 Publish `numaNode` as a plain integer (the kernel's `numa_node` value).
 Use equality matching via `matchAttribute`.

-**Rejected because:** On modern hardware with shared I/O dies (AMD EPYC chiplets, Intel Granite Rapids multi-IOD), a device is equidistant to multiple memory controllers.
+**Rejected because:** On modern hardware with shared I/O dies (AMD EPYC chiplets, Intel Xeon 6 multi-IOD), a device is equidistant to multiple memory controllers.
 A scalar value captures only the kernel's reported node, not the full topology.
 Under NPS4, devices on different IOD quadrants within the same socket have different scalar `numaNode` values but are equidistant — equality matching fails for cross-quadrant co-placement that should succeed.
 This was the original KEP proposal and was updated based on @kad's feedback and testing.

 ### Separate numaNode (int) and localNUMANodes (list)